Did you know Teacher Appreciation Week is the first week of May?

 Happy Teacher Appreciation Week! ❤

-We offer an Introduction to Unicorn Spit class where you learn—and practice—how to create a variety of wonderfully colorful looks with this awesome sauce called Unicorn Spit.
+We are the only shop in the Northern Virginia/metro DC area offering an Introduction to Unicorn Spit class where you learn—and practice—how to create a variety of wonderfully colorful looks with this awesome sauce called Unicorn Spit.
+Find all the details on our class here.